In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

 To add the widget, find a Links widget in the Available Widgets section …

-Drag it to your sidebar area …
+Drag the Links widget to your sidebar …

 (Making Links Widget active)

-You can add as many separate ‘Link Widgets’ to your sidebar as you want.
+You can add as many separate ‘Link Widgets’ to the sidebar navigation section as you want.
 As you will see in a moment, this lets you create and display specific lists of links on your site …

-(Add Multiple WordPress Links Widgets To Your Sidebar)
+(Add Multiple WordPress Links Widgets To The Sidebar)

 You can sort links by Link title, Link rating, Link ID, or display links in Random order …